massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/contact-item.md

 ### Description
-This pattern shows a group of related contact information (phone, fax, online, or address).
+This pattern shows an item of related contact information (phone, fax, online, or address).

+### To do
+This pattern currently depends on a wrapper to display properly.
+In the future, it should be updated to exist correctly on its own.

 ### Status
 * Stable as of 5.0.0

 ### Pattern Contains
-* Contact Item
 * Decorative Link

 ### Variant options
-* Phone is currently shown
+* Phone is currently shown.
+The variants are shown for the group wrapper.
 * [Online](./?p=molecules-contact-group-as-online)
 * [Fax](./?p=molecules-contact-group-as-fax)
 * [Address](./?p=molecules-contact-group-as-address)